 But before that, have a quick overview of cheap things to do in Nebraska through the below slides:

-Omaha Lakes: Lovely Family Spots
+1. Fishing, Boating, Hiking in Omaha Lakes: Lovely Family Spots

 Other lakes that deserve a visit include Lake McConaughey, Carter Lake, Lake Manawa, and Lake Wanahoo.
 You will not regret it, and neither will your wallet.